c-inodeo/checkoutchampionprogress/CheckOutChampionProgress.md

  - [x] Allow users to add products to their shopping cart. ✅ 2024-07-03
  - [x] Users can view and manage items in their cart, update quantities, or remove items. ✅ 2024-07-03
  - [x] Display the total cost of items in the shopping cart. ✅ 2024-07-03
- - [ ] Please consider session management while navigating the site, so that shopping cart retains current items.
+ - [x] Please consider session management while navigating the site, so that shopping cart retains current items. ✅ 2024-07-04

 **Github Repository for CheckOutChampion** https://github.com/c-inodeo/CheckOutChampion